earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 or a GPG key?
 I don't know, I've seen it called both, I'm going to call it a PGP because that's what is contained in the first line of the armoured text: `-----BEGIN PGP PUBLIC KEY BLOCK-----`.

-#### Creating a new public/private PGP keypair
+#### Creating a new public/private PGP key pair

-Let's start with generating a PGP keypair.
+Let's start with generating a PGP key pair.
 We will use the `--batch` feature of `gpg` rather than using the interactive prompt.
-This has the benefit of generating keys in a repeatible way.
+This has the benefit of generating keys in a repeatable way.
 First create a batch template by copying and pasting the following into your terminal:

 ```bash
 echo "%echo Generating an example PGP key